gregorybchris/personal-website/backend/src/chris/datasets/data/blog/posts/reflections-on-typogenetics.md

 More generally, Nowak, May, and others extended the model to probabilistic updating, irregular spatial lattices, and asynchronous updating, and found that the essential outcome — polymorphic coexistence of C and D over a range of payoff parameters — is robust.

-In particular, in &ldquo;Spatial Games and the Maintenance of Cooperation&rdquo;, Nowak et al. argue that spatial interactions are sufficient (i.e. without memory, reciprocity, or sophisticated strategies) to maintain a mixture of cooperators and defectors across a wide parameter range.
+In particular, in "Spatial Games and the Maintenance of Cooperation", Nowak et al. argue that spatial interactions are sufficient (i.e. without memory, reciprocity, or sophisticated strategies) to maintain a mixture of cooperators and defectors across a wide parameter range.

-Thus, the result is not that &ldquo;Tit-for-Tat beats all others&rdquo; under spatial constraints per se, but that spatial structure fundamentally alters which strategies can persist and how cooperation can be sustained even without complex memory.
+Thus, the result is not that "Tit-for-Tat beats all others" under spatial constraints per se, but that spatial structure fundamentally alters which strategies can persist and how cooperation can be sustained even without complex memory.

 ### Tuning